Hours: Mn-Fr: 9 AM–5 PM. Sa-Sn: Closed

 According to a survey conducted by the American Pain Society, ketorolac oral tablets are among the top prescribed nonsteroidal anti-inflammatory drugs (NSAIDs) for pain management in outpatient settings, highlighting its efficacy and popularity in clinical practice.

-See also Optimel Manuka Honey Eye Drops - Benefits, Reviews, and Usage Guide
+See also Optimyxin Eye Drops - Benefits, Comparison, Dosage, Side Effects, and Customer Reviews

 Ketorolac Dosage Forms and Strengths